hajernakua/cortico-amygdalar2019/T1_Structural_Analyses/README.md

 This README.md file explains the step-by-step process of all the pre-processing and analyses in the correct order for the T1-weighted imaging.

-Step 1: pre-processing all raw T1-data using the fMRIprep pipeline using the freesurfer tag for anatomical reconstruction (script: ___)
+Step 1: pre-processing all raw T1-data using the fMRIprep pipeline (v1.1.1) using the freesurfer tag for anatomical reconstruction (script: fMRIprep_pre-processing.sh)

 Step 2: run the raw T1-weighted images through the MRIQC pipeline (script: ___)